Overview

 fields to specific events.
 Subscribers can then filter events based on exact matches of these fields.

 The Reactive Network provides filtering criteria based on the originating contract's chain ID, address, and all four topics.
-These criteria may evolve in the future.

-Using REACTIVE_IGNORE and 0
+Using 'REACTIVE_IGNORE' and '0'

 REACTIVE_IGNORE

-is an arbitrary predefined value (0xa65f96fc951c35ead38878e0f0b7a3c744a6f5ccc1476b313353ce31712313ad
+is an arbitrary predefined value 0xa65f96fc951c35ead38878e0f0b7a3c744a6f5ccc1476b313353ce31712313ad

-) that allows you to subscribe to any topic.
+that allows you to subscribe to any topic.

 address(0)